alexaymehra/cpu-8-bit/README.md

 * [Viewing Simulations](#viewing-simulations)

 ## Overview
 This repository contains a custom-designed 8-bit multi-cycle CPU implemented in Verilog, built from the ground up.
-The verilog design is written at the Register Transfer Level (RTL), with each instruction executing in four clock cycles with finite state machine (FSM) contr[ol.
+The verilog design is written at the Register Transfer Level (RTL), with each instruction executing in four clock cycles with finite state machine (FSM) control.

 **Features**
 - Custom Instruction Set Architecture (ISA) implemented on a Von Neumann architecture